ckeditor/ckeditor5/docs/getting-started/quick-start.md

 // Do we want to show steps on how to obtain a license key?
 Steps with screenshots how to obtain a license key.

+// Do we already know what CDN links will look like?

 ### CDN setup

 1. Add a link for CSS